-Nicki Minaj pulled out of a Saudi Arabia concert after backlash over the country's human rights abuses
+Nicki Minaj cancels Saudi Arabia concert after backlash about the country's human rights abuses

 After human rights groups made public appeals for Nicki Minaj to cancel her upcoming appearance at Saudi Arabia's Jeddah World Fest, Minaj announced on July 9 that she would no longer be performing in the conservative country.